Published By Janet Gershen-Siegel at August 8th, 2019

 It is essential that you use your exact business legal name.
 Your full firm name should include any recorded DBA filing you are using.
 Make sure your company name is precisely the same on your corporation papers, licenses, and bank statements.

 You can build business credit with virtually any type of corporate entity.
 If you truly wish to separate business credit from personal credit your business must be a separate legal entity.
 Hence it cannot be a sole proprietor or partnership.

 Unless you have a separate business entity (Corporation or LLC) you might be ‘doing business’ but not truly ‘a business’.
 You need to be a Corporation or an LLC to differentiate personal from business.

 Whether you have employees, your business entity must have an EIN.
 Your EIN is used to open your bank account and to establish your business credit profile.
 So take the time to verify that all agencies, banks, and trade credit vendors have your business on file with the exact same EIN.

 Your firm address must be a genuine brick-and-mortar location, with a deliverable physical address.
 It cannot be a home address, a PO Box, or a UPS address.
 Some lending institutions will not approve and fund unless these requirements are met.

 However, virtual addresses are terrific business address solutions.
 For address only, you will receive mail and packages at a dedicated business address.
-For a virtual office, you get a professional business address, and dedicated phone and fax numbers.
+For a virtual office, you get a professional business address, and dedicated phone numbers.
 And you also get receptionist services and part-time use of fully furnished offices and conference rooms.